 If the project is deemed eligible, a fee deferral agreement must be executed between the applicant and City prior to the issuance of the building permit.
 This program becomes effective March 25, 2017, and remains in effect for a period of five (5) years, unless extended by the Stockton City Council.

-For more information on any program or for an application by mail, contact the Economic Development Department.
+To learn more about any program or application by mail, contact Economic Development Department.

 There are currently no external links.